Why You Should Spend More Time Thinking About Logo Design

 However, the reality is that the more unique your logo is, the more recognisable it will be on the market.

-That requires a lot of time and preparation.
+That requires a lot of time and preparation in thinking about logo design.

 You must try to find a unique logo design that showcases your messages, values and brand identity while having a completely different look than other brands.